How To Prevent and Clean Corroded Circuit Boards?

 How Do You Prevent Corrosion on a Circuit Board?

-● Keeping the PCB dry
+● Ensure the PCB remains dry.

-● Effectively removing flux residues from PCBs
+● Diligently remove flux residues from the PCB.

 How To Remove Solder Flux From PCB?

-● Soft bristled brush
+● A soft-bristled brush

-● lint-free towel or microfiber cloth
+● A lint-free towel or microfiber cloth

 How To Remove Corrosion From Electronics After Water Damage?